wookieb/alpha-amqp-consumer/README.md

 connect('amqp://localhost')
     .then(manager => {
         manager.consume(
+            (message) => {
+                // once function execution is done the message will be ACK-ed },
             {queue: 'example-queue'},
-            (message) => {
-                // once function is done the messages will be ACK-ed }
         );
     });